Joe Green (entrepreneur)

 Joe Green is a serial social entrepreneur and investor based in San Francisco, CA. He is the co-founder and President of the Psychedelic Science Funders Collaborative, a nonprofit donor network that supports research on psychedelic medicine.
-Green is also the co-founder of Treehouse, a company that develops community living apartment complexes in Los Angeles, CA.
+Green is also the co-founder of Treehouse Co-Living, a company that develops community living apartment complexes in Los Angeles, CA.

 He was the co-founder (along with Sean Parker) of Causes, a company most famous for its Facebook app designed to encourage philanthropy and make giving a social experience.
 He was also the founding president and is one of the founders (along with Facebook founder Mark Zuckerberg) of FWD.us, a bipartisan political advocacy group created to support comprehensive immigration reform.

 Life and career

 Early life

 Green grew up in Santa Monica, where he attended public schools.
 His father Mark Green is a math professor at UCLA, and his mother Kathryn Kert Green is an artist.
 While in high school in Santa Monica, Green was interested in politics and community activism.
 According to a Los Angeles Times story, Green "ran for the local school board when he was 17 and campaigned for a living wage for Santa Monica hotel and restaurant workers."
 Green is Jewish, and attended Leo Baeck Temple in his childhood.